 Getting Started with ASL Alphabets

-Used widely across the world among the deaf and hard-to-hear community, as well as with infants, sign languages are a unique, fun, and effective solution to the life-altering problem.
-One such sign language, primarily used in the USA is called the ASL, or American Sign Language.
+Used widely across the world among the deaf and hard-to-hear community and with infants, sign languages are a unique, fun, and effective solution to the life-altering problem.
+One such sign language primarily used in the USA is ASL, or American Sign Language.

-The American Sign Language is an alternative form of language used in the US, having its very own grammar, sign language alphabet, and letters.
-It primarily uses hand gestures and facial movements to replicate the alphabet and words.
+The American Sign Language is an alternative language used in the US, with its own grammar, sign language alphabet, and letters.
+It uses hand gestures and facial movements to replicate the alphabet and words.

 The sign language alphabet comes to the rescue for deaf or hard-of-hearing individuals and is often their primary mode of communication.
-Officially, the ABC sign language or the sign language alphabet is known as the American Manual Alphabet.
+The ABC sign language or the sign language alphabet is officially known as the American Manual Alphabet.
 Communicating in ASL is done using fingerspelling and aided by facial expressions.
-It is very important to note that even though the sign language alphabet can replace English, it is different compared to English when it comes to grammar usage and phonology.
+It is very important to note that even though the sign language alphabet can replace English, it is different compared to English regarding grammar usage and phonology.

 Also, every country has its own sign language alphabet, even if all of them are English-speaking countries.
 For example, the British sign language is different from the American sign language, having its own gestures and sign language letters.

 Related Reading: Best Children’s Books to Stimulate Kids’ Imagination & Creativity

 As someone working closely with or knows a deaf or hard-of-hearing person, the sign language alphabet becomes a great way to communicate.

 There are very pronounced differences between English and American sign languages.